 Lifetime Achievement: An individual or family who has demonstrated a record of exceptional service as a donor or volunteer and has left a remarkable legacy through their philanthropy.

-Outstanding Philanthropist: An individual or family whose generosity has positively impacted the community and/or encouraged and inspired others to take philanthropic leadership roles.
+Outstanding Philanthropist: An individual or family whose generosity has positively impacted the community and/or encouraged and inspired others to take philanthropic leaderships roles.

-Outstanding Volunteer Fundraiser: An individual or family that successfully coordinated and motivated groups of volunteers for fundraising projects that have had significant impact on a charitable organization(s).
+Outstanding Volunteer Fundraiser: An individual or family that successfully coordinated and motivated a group of volunteers for fundraising projects that have had significant impact on a charitable organization(s).